 Best Entry Points for Visitors with Limited Mobility

-Among the various entrances to Dubrovnik’s Old Town, Pile Gate is the most accessible.
-The Ploče Gate on the eastern side involves more steps and elevation, making it less ideal.
+One of the most convenient entrances to the Old Town of Dubrovnik is Pile Gate Since the Ploče Gate on the east side has a lot of steps and elevation, it is not as ideal.

 Safety and Crowd Management Around Pile Gate